aojiru-ts/Got-Gopher-kun/README.md

 ## Requirement

-I have only verified it on Linux(CentOS 7).
+Does not work on Windows.

 ## License